-A beam that has more than two supports this kind of beam is called continuous beams.
+A beam that has more than two supports this kind of beam is called a continuous beam.
 Two or more two supports are used between these beams, and these beams are similar to the simply supported beams.

 - Supported on two or more vertical supports.

 - It is considered a more economical beam as compared to others.

 - The beam over which both sides have an overhanging is called a double overhanging beam.

 3: Fixed beams:

 A beam that is fixed at both ends is called a fixed beam.
 Fixed beams are not allowed the vertical movement or rotation of the beam.
 In this beam, no bending moment will produce.
 Fixed beams are only under the shear force and are generally used in the trusses and like other structures.

-Both ends of the beam rigidly fixed with supports.
+- Both ends of the beam are rigidly fixed with supports.

 4: cantilever beams:

-A beam that is fixed at one end and free on the other end is called an overhanging beam.
+A fixed beam at one end and accessible on the other end is called an overhanging beam.
 These beams carry loads of both shear stress and bending moment.
-These beams are generally used in the bridge trusses and another structural member.
+These beams are generally used in the bridge trusses and other structural members.

-It’s one end is fixed in-wall or column and the other side is free.
+- It’s one end fixed in-wall or column, and the other side is free.

-In cantilever, the tension zone is located at top and compression in the bottom
+- In the cantilever, the tension zone is located at the top and compression at the bottom.

 5: Overhanging beam:

-A beam that is supported by two points but on the third point is hanging or not support it is called an overhanging beam.
+A beam supported by two points but on the third point is hanging or not help is called an overhanging beam.
 It is a combination of the cantilever and the simply supported beam.

 - Its ends extend beyond the columns or walls.

 - The overhanging portion is unsupported or may locate both sides of the beam.

 Types of loads on beams

 1: Point load or concentrated load

 The point load is defined as a load applied on a single location of the whole span length.